waimea-gkidd/200dtd-hrv-client-project/docs/1-sprint-1-prototype.md

 ### Testing

-After getting my father to review the prototype for the client app, my father said that he appreciated the simple layout.
-He emphasized multiple times that the system should ultimately help answer these three main questions:
+After getting feedback from my stakeholder He stated stated the system should ultimately help answer these three main questions:

--Who have I seen?
+Who have I seen?
--What was the result of that interaction?
+What was the result of that interaction?
--What action is needed?
+What action is needed?

-He mentioned that having all clients in a searchable list is important, including those he couldn't previously sell to.
-Being able to track outcomes and follow-ups for each client (calls, emails, catchups ect...) is key.
-He also liked the idea of being able to track "idiosyncrasies" of different clients- meaning that personal notes or details of specific clients help him remember specifics about clients.
-Overall, the feedback was that the system does not need to be complicated; it just needs to focus on storing client details, recording outcomes of meetings, and tracking follow-ups in an organized way.
+>I want all clients in a searchable list - even ones I couldn't previously sell.
+It's important to keep track of everyone.
+>I also need to see outcomes and follow-ups - calls, catchups, ect; everything all in one place for each client.
+>Personal notes matter- those small details/idiosyncrasies help me remember who prefers what, or what makes each client happy.
+>Overall, its important to remember that I do not need or want a complex system - I just need something organized that lets me store client info, track interactions, and manage the next steps easier.

 ### Changes / Improvements